Azure/azure-cli/doc/preview_curl_install_examples.md

 ```
 curl http://azure-cli-nightly.westus.cloudapp.azure.com/install | bash
 ```
+`sudo bash` may be required if you get a 'Permission error'.

 ## Ubuntu 12.04 LTS
 On a fresh Ubuntu 12.04 VM, install the CLI by executing the following.